OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Using-GPIOs.md

 omega2-ctrl gpiomux set <HARDWARE PIN GROUP> <MODE>
 ```

-To illustrate the above, the following command will set I2C pins to GPIO mode:
+To illustrate the above, the following command will set UART1 pins to operate in GPIO mode:

 ```
 omega2-ctrl gpiomux set uart1 gpio